fbeeper/fMacVim/README.md

 I don't see this as another collection of dotfiles, but a practical selection of the best plugins and configs for those willing to enjoy the power of Vim on their Mac.
 Somehow I was inspired by [YADR](https://github.com/skwp/dotfiles) and [spf13-vim](https://github.com/spf13/spf13-vim), but I did not wanted to have such a big package, I wanted to **keep it even simpler**.

-If you don't like the idea of the complete package, I strongly encourage you to scrabble and take anything you may like in here!
-But I expect you to at least say hi if you like it :P This includes Linux users, most of the code in here must work there as well.
+If you don't like the idea of the complete package, **I strongly encourage you to scrabble and take anything you may like in here**!
+But I expect you to (at least) say hi if you like it :P This includes GNU/Linux users, because most of the code in here must work as well for you.

 <br />